There are probably three reasons why you will make your way to San Juan del Sur (SJDS):

 If you haven't already heard of it, then very quickly into your trip you'll start to see the signs – the promotional vests sported by those who survived, the competitive story-telling of who had the more crazy time and maybe even some scars.
 Essentially, it's an all-day and all-night pool party that visits three hostels around SJDS.

-As we're in a couple and have a combined age of 58, we 'ummed' and 'aaahed' for a long time about whether we fit the demographic for this huge frat-house style party.
-Our reluctance was exacerbated by the fact that we were also hungover from the previous drunken evening of singing karaoke extremely badly (Billy Joel - Piano Man, since you ask).
+As we're a couple and have a combined age of, well, let's say 'not that young', we 'ummed' and 'aaahed' for a long time about whether we fit the demographic for this huge frat-house style party.
+Our reluctance was exacerbated by the fact that we were also hungover from the previous drunken evening of singing karaoke extremely badly (Billy Joel - Piano Man, since you ask)

 But, at our Sunday morning breakfast, where we overheard tables full of hormonal and excited backpackers talking about how 'epic' it was going to be, their tangible fervour rubbed off on us.